tock/tock/doc/courses/rustconf/capsule.md

 and this lifetime is `` `static``.
 This reflects the fact that the Tock kernel doesn't have a dynamic memory pool: all of its RAM state is statically allocated.
-The implementations of these capsules, however, don't assume this in case dynamic allocation is needed in the future.
+The implementations of these capsules, however, do not rely on this assumption.

 The method `reset_handler` is invoked when the chip resets (i.e., boots).
 It's pretty long because Hail has a lot of drivers that need to be created